LabFisUFV/lista-GEM/README.md

 ## Description

-This repository contains the current consensus genome-scale metabolic model of _Lipomyces starkeyi_ NRRL Y-11557, named **lista-GEM**.
+This repository contains the current genome-scale metabolic reconstruction of _Lipomyces starkeyi_ NRRL Y-11557, named **lista-GEM**.
 The model distributed on this GitHub repository is continuously updated, with the latest releases available [here](https://github.com/LabFisUFV/lista-GEM/releases).
 To get access to the model associated to the Almeida et al. (2023) publication, use lista-GEM 1.0.0.

 ## Citation